teujorge/portfolio/README.md

-# Matheus Jorge - Portfolio Website
+# 🌐 Matheus Jorge's Portfolio Website

+Welcome to the repository of my personal digital space!
+Dive in to see how I've showcased my journey, skills, and projects.

-## Description
+## 🎯 Objective

-This is my personal portfolio website where I showcase my skills, projects, and contact information.
-I created this website to demonstrate my web development abilities and to share my passion for technology with others.
+My portfolio stands as a testament to my passion for technology and programming.
+Not only does it serve as a platform to display my past work and achievements, but it also gives you a glimpse of who I am as a developer and an individual.

-## Features
+## 🚀 Features

-- Responsive design that adapts to different screen sizes and devices
+- **Device Friendly**: Whether you're on a desktop, tablet, or mobile, my portfolio is optimized for your viewing pleasure.
-- Animated scrolling effects
+- **Smooth Navigation**: Enjoy the seamless animated scrolling effects as you navigate through different sections.
-- Sections for about me, skills, projects, and contact
+- **Comprehensive**: Get to know me better, see my skills, check out my projects, and find out how to get in touch.
-- Links to my GitHub, LinkedIn, Email, and resume
+- **Stay Connected**: Access direct links to my GitHub, LinkedIn, Email, and even download my resume.

-## Technologies Used
+## 🛠 Technologies & Tools

-- HTML
-- CSS
+- **Foundations**: HTML & CSS
-- TypeScript
+- **Programming**: TypeScript
-- NextJS
+- **Framework**: NextJS with React
-- React
+- **Animations**: GSAP
-- Font Awesome
+- **Icons**: Font Awesome

-## Future Plans

-Some features that I plan to add or improve in the future are:

-- Add more projects and update their descriptions
-- Create pages and use a header for navigation
-- Include a unique design/animation
+## 🎁 Easter Egg

+Curious?
+Interactive?
+Try clicking on the eye at the bottom of the screen.
+Let's see what you discover! 😉